Nirmalkumar-007/VIRTUAL-REALITY-FOR-ROBOTICS-SPIDRONE/README.md

    - Unreal Engine is a complete suite of creation tools for game development, archi- textural, and automotive visualization, linear film and television content creation, broadcast and live event production, training and simulation, and other real-time applications.
-- MICROSOFT AIRSIM:
-   - AirSim (Aerial Informatics and Robotics Simulation) is an open-source, cross- platform simulator for drones, ground vehicles such as cars, and various other objects, built on Epic Games' proprietary Unreal Engine 4 as a platform for AI research.
-It is developed by Microsoft and can be used to experiment with deep learning, computer vision, and reinforcement learning algorithms for autonomous vehicles.
-This allows the testing of autonomous solutions without worrying about real-world damage